 The Stakeholders' Relationship committee of the Board was constituted in compliance with the provisions of Section 178 of the Companies Act, 2013 and Regulation 20 of the Listing Regulations.
-This Committee deals with the stakeholder relations and grievances raised by the Investors in a timely and effective manner and to the satisfaction of investors.
+This Committee deals with the stakeholder relations and grievances raised by the investors in a timely and effective manner and to the satisfaction of investors.
 The Committee overseas performance of the Registrar and Share Transfer Agents of the Company relating to investor services and recommends measures for improvement.

-Ms. Ankita Shetty was the Compliance officer of the company till February 9, 2023 and Ms. Mitti Jain is the Compliance officer w.e.f.
-March 21, 2023 pursuant to Regulation 6 of the SEBI LODR Regulations.
+Mrs. Mitti Jain is the Compliance officer pursuant to Regulation 6 of the SEBI LODR Regulations.